bIgBV/tokio-beanstalkd/README.md

 ## Operation
 This library can serve as a client for both the application and the worker.
-The application would `put` jobs on the queue and the workers can `reserve` them.
-Once they are done with the job, they have to `delete` job.
-This is required for every job, or else Beanstalkd will not remove it from its internal datastructres.
+The application would [Beanstalkd::put] jobs on the queue and the workers can [Beanstalkd::reserve] them.
+Once they are done with the job, they have to [Beanstalkd::delete] job.
+This is required for every job, or else Beanstalkd will not remove it fromits internal datastructres.

-If a worker cannot finish the job in it's TTR (Time To Run), then it can `release` the job.
-The application can use the `using` method to put jobs in a specific tube, and workers can use `watch` to only reserve jobs from the specified tubes.
+If a worker cannot finish the job in it's TTR (Time To Run), then it can [Beanstalkd::release] the job.
+The application can use the [Beanstalkd::using] method to put jobs in a specific tube, and workers can use [Beanstalkd::watch]

 ## Interaction with Tokio